jeremytammik/tbc/a/1895_exterior_walls.md

 **Answer:** I would try different approach for that.
 You could try to use the [`IsPointInRoom` method](https://www.revitapidocs.com/2020/96e29ddf-d6dc-0c40-b036-035c5001b996.htm) instead?

-For ceiling, wall and floor, you can just take the center points and project the points to the room.
+For ceiling, wall and floor, you can just take the centre points and project the points to the room.

-**Response:** You say 'project the points to room.'
+**Response:** You say, 'project the points to room.'
 I'm not sure I understand this part.
 I guess you can draw a line from the centroid of the room to the centroid of the walls?